latex3/latex3.github.io/_posts/2025-06-02-issue41-of-latex2e-released.md

 output: a big step in providing accessible mathematics.
 There are (as usual) some caveats at present, but for many cases, this is already very usable.

-Tagging is now easiest to turn on, as we've improved the keys to `\DocumentMetadata`: all you need now is
+Tagging is now easier to turn on, as we've improved the keys to `\DocumentMetadata`: all you need now is
 ```latex
 \DocumentMetadata{tagging = on}